 75% of current employees are looking for opportunities for skill development.

 68% of top talents consider career development and development programs as their numero uno criteria when applying for a job.

 Every dollar invested in e-learning returns $30 in productivity.

 Before going any further, let us first understand what exactly is employee development.

 What is Employee Development?

 Employee development is the initiative taken by both employees and employers to update and upgrade the existing skills of the workforce.
 It is usually done by training and developing the latest know-how of the industry and upgrading knowledge of the employees.

-There are a few types of development you should look out for.
+There are different types of development that you should look out for.

 Long Term Development

 It refers to the change or up-gradation of a conventional or existing system which ends up being the norm for a long time.

 The introduction of computers in an organization can be identified as a long term development.